Open daily from 17 March until 1 November - 10am to 5.30pm

 Organised groups: 15% discount for groups of 6 or more adults or seniors.
 Please book in advance by completing the form here.

 Entrance and parking: The castle is reached on foot along a causeway from West Park slipway in St Helier.
-Visitors can either walk at low tide or catch the pirate-themed Castle Ferry (small charge applies) at high or low tide.
-Public parking is available in Patriotic Street, the Waterfront or in parking bays off Victoria Avenue.
+Visitors can either walk at low tide or catch the Castle Ferry (small charge applies) at high or low tide.
+Paid public parking is available in Patriotic Street, the Waterfront or in parking bays off Victoria Avenue.

 Buses and cycle routes: All bus routes terminate at Liberation Station which is a short walk away.
 Jersey cycle route 1

 Gift Shop: Jersey Heritage gift shops, selling gifts, souvenirs, books and toys are located at Elizabeth Castle and in the Castle Ferry kiosk.

-Access arrangements: Unfortunately the site is not suitable for people with mobility impairment
+Access arrangements: Unfortunately most the site is not suitable for people with mobility impairment.
+There are two wheel chairs available for use on site.

 Dogs: No dogs allowed, except guide dogs.
 Read our policy here.

-Read the access statement for Elizabeth Castle (.docx version)
+Read the statement for Elizabeth Castle (.docx version)